Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 * Neither the biggest nor the smallest potion is poisonous.
 * The second potion on the left and the second on the right have the same contents.

-And here are the solutions of each:
+Using programming magic (described in the next section), here we have all possible solutions for all possible versions of the puzzle:

 ...TODO...

-Notice that some of the potions have no solutions, and some have multiple possible solutions.
-A layout with multiple possible solutions is in fact impossible to solve, because you can't figure out which is the correct one (TODO: clarify).

-And so here we have the final N (TODO: number) possible layouts and their solutions:

-...TODO...
+We have N puzzles with no solution, N puzzles with multiple possible solutiosn (which effectively means that they can't be solved, for our purposes), and N puzzles with exactly 1 solution.

+## A closer look at the solutions
 If we look at the similarities between the valid layouts, we see that all of them have a big potion or small potion in the second-from-left or second-from-right position.
-This allows us to immediately identify the second-from-left and second-from-right potions as being harmless:
-<explanation here>.
-This also gives us 2 poison potions, both to the immediate left of the
+This allows us to immediately identify the second-from-left and second-from-right potions as being harmless: <explanation here>.
+This also gives us 2 poison potions, both to the immediate left of the harmless potions.
-harmless potions.
 The rest is pretty easy to figure out.
 (TODO refine).

 ...TODO some other comment to wrap it up, whatever puzzle was in Harry Potter was one of these, can we figure it out based on Hermione's rambling?...

+## Details of the program
+TODO code here